google/zetasql/docs/one-pager.md

 <a id=array_literals></a>
 #### Array Literals

-Array literals are a comma-separated lists of elements enclosed in square brackets.
+Array literals are comma-separated lists of elements enclosed in square brackets.
 The `ARRAY` keyword is optional, and an explicit element type T is also optional.